Souffra - Custard Cake

 cinnamon for dusting

 1. Preheat oven to 200 C. Line a 28cm round tin with baking paper.
 Rub a little butter on the tin to ensure the filo cannot stick.

-3. Pour melted butter evenly over pastry and place on the middle shelf in the 200 c oven for 10 minutes.
+3. Pour melted butter evenly over pastry.
+TIP: use a spoon or brush to make sure butter covers every coil of filo.
+Place on middle shelf in the 200 c oven for 10-15 minutes.
 Or until slightly golden.

 5. Take cake from the oven and pour the custard evenly over the top.
-Allow to sit and drip through all the cracks. (you may have some custard leftover)
+Allow to sit and drip through all the cracks.
+Use a fork to open the gaps and allow the custard down, if you need to (you may have some custard leftover)

 6. Turn oven down to 180 C. Place the cake in the oven for 25 -30 minutes.
-The custard should be cooked through.
-And cake golden.
+Test custard is cooked with a skewer.
+Cake should be golden.

 7. Take from oven and allow to cool before turning out onto a rack.

 8. When serving, dust with some cinnamon, drizzle with honey and sprinkle pistachios over the top.

 Store in an airtight container in the fridge for 3 days.
 Better to be safe than sorry.
 (It was 38 here the other day)